-Prerequisites: DMA 010 Corequisites: None
+Prerequisites: DMA 010 or MAT 003

 This course introduces the fundamental concepts of and computations related to DC/AC electricity.
 Emphasis is placed on DC/AC circuits, components, operation of test equipment; and other related topics.
 Upon completion students should be able to construct, verify, and analyze simple DC/AC circuits.